ezEngine/docs/docs/physics/actors/physx-actors.md

 PhysX distinguishes between two types of actors: *static* actors and *dynamic* actors.
 Additionally, dynamic actors can be *kinematic* and actors may be used as triggers.

 Actors don't have a physical shape.
-Instead they have to be made up of pieces which hold [shape components (TODO)](../collision-shapes/physx-shapes.md).
+Instead they have to be made up of pieces which hold [shape components](../collision-shapes/physx-shapes.md).
 Upon creation, every actor traverses the node hierarchy below its owner [game object](../../runtime/world/game-objects.md) to search for shape components.
 All shapes that are found are added to the actor as a *compound shape*.
 If another actor is found in the process, shapes below that node are ignored, though.
 This way a single actor can have a complex shape, even if every single piece is only a sphere, box, capsule or other simple shape.

 ## Static Actors